 REFORM: A HISTORY OF REFORMATIVE MEASURES AT FREMANTLE PRISON

-ON SHOW NOW
+ON SHOW UNTIL 9 NOVEMBER

 Prisons serve four main functions in society.
 They punish offenders, protect the community from criminals, act as a disincentive to people considering crime and provide prisoners the opportunity to reform before their release back into the community.

 Reform explores what strategies were employed at Fremantle Prison to control and change prisoner behaviour.
 While the Prison was at times a place of harsh punishment, it also provided prisoners with the opportunity to acquire new skills and reform.